Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 Below you can find the chat and to the right, the list of people that have the model opened (with whom you can discuss via the chat). *Remember that one of the main feature of CraftStudio is that it's multiplayer, you can built any asset with several other people at the same time.*

-On the left, you will find the `Build`, `Paint` and `Animate` panes which are the three tasks needed to build a model.
+On the left, you will find the `Build`, `Paint` and `Animate` tabs which are the three tasks needed to build a model.

 ## Build : assemble the blocks